dylanburati/teachlangs-lint/README.md

 This is a module for analyzing code written in the teaching language dialects of Racket.
 There is a demo on my personal site:
 [Demo](https://dylanburati.github.io/posts/cs2500/#linter).

+To compile the module for command line usage, use `tsc --module "commonjs"`.